terbed/blog/_pages/about.md

 I developed an Iphone application that can measure pulse remotely from face or palm.
 It is freely available in the apple appstore.
 The core algorithm is written in c++ and the UI is in swift.

 ## Hobby
-I like winter sports and mountain biking or hiking in nature.
-In my free time I play music, sing, read books, do yoga and meditate regularly.
+I like winter sports, mountain biking and hiking in nature.
+In my free time, I like to watch movies and create music or do some physical exercise or yoga.

 ## Contact me
 Currently, I live in Budapest, Hungary. \